chapel-lang/chapel/doc/rst/platforms/infiniband.rst

 ``GASNET_PHYSMEM_MAX='0.667'``.

-Setting ``GASNET_PHYSMEM_MAX`` to a small value can limit communication performance so it is highly recommend to use the value GASNet suggests.
+Setting ``GASNET_PHYSMEM_MAX`` to a small value can limit communication performance so it is highly recommended to use the value GASNet suggests.

 ----------